ai-labs/ai-labs.github.io/_posts/2018-07-20-NN-based-code-detector-in-raw-text.md

 Train examples are represented by 1050 length documents initially based on regular texts from books with parts of source code added.

-The code was injected at the training data preparation stage using following strategies:
+The code was injected into the training data using following strategies:
 1. Sequences only from text data.
-2. Code is inserted into the beginning of the text sequences.
+2. Code is inserted at the beginning of the text sequences.
-3. Code is inserted into the end of the text sequences.
+3. Code is inserted at the end of the text sequences.
-4. Code is embedded inside the text sequence.
+4. Code is embedded in the middle sequence.

 ### Vectorization
 The input sequence was vectorized symbol-by-symbol on the entire set of [printable characters](https://docs.python.org/3/library/string.html).
 The 'pad' number is 0 (PAD = 0) and 'end of sequence is 1' (EOS = 1).